Dr. Andrew Johnson Shares His Patient Philosophy and His Role as Comforter to His Patients

 , we see all kinds of neurosurgery patients—both cranial

 .
 I specialize in cranial patients.
-I primarily see a lot of brain tumors, a little bit of facial pain and any other kind of cranial problem patients at Swedish Covenant Hospital may have.
+I primarily see a lot of brain tumors, a little bit of facial pain and any other kind of cranial problem patients at Swedish Hospital may have.

 We have a small but very specialized neuro team